oracle-livelabs/database/ahf/ahf-apply-metadata-and-framework-updates/ahf-apply-metadata-and-framework-updates.md

 You must apply metadata and framework updates to all cluster nodes.

-To update metadata and framework files on the local node from the zip file provided:
+Use the **ahfctl applyupdate** command to update metadata and framework files on the local node from the zip file provided.

 ```
 <copy>